 guide tip of the week:

-The Roaring Fork is a great summer time fishery, but keep an eye on river flow gauges as periods of warmer weather will create poor water clarity at the lower sections.
-Flows look like they are stabalizing on the Roaring Fork.
-Upper sections of river will see better fishing conditions throughout summer.
-A heavier nymph rig will be useful in high and off color water.
-Weighted stonefly or caddis larva imitations could be used as a point/anchor fly, trailed by smaller patterns immitating Baetis, midges, smaller caddis pupa, eggs and worms.
-Also keep streamers in mind as well at this time of year, slapping the banks from a boat can be quite nice on some days.
+Flows are stable on the fork and temperatures are finally on their way down.
+Upper sections of river will see better fishing conditions throughout summer as water temps stay cooler.
+Weighted stonefly or caddis larva imitations could be used as a point/anchor fly (along with green drake nymphs), trailed by smaller patterns immitating Baetis, midges, smaller caddis pupa, eggs and worms.
+Small RS2s do very well here as well.
+Also keep streamers in mind during this time of year, slapping the banks from a boat can be quite nice on some days.
 Dry fly fishing can also be superb here if the water has about 2' foot of clarity or better.
-Water clarity up high is still better than usual so you may have to run smaller bugs than usual.
-Think 16-20 in Sparkle Wing RS2's and other baetis patterns.